jofpin/trape/README.md

 Some benefits
 -----------
 * One of its most enticing functions is the remote recognition of sessions.
 You can know where a person has logged in, remotely.
 This occurs through a Bypass made to the **Same Origin Policy** (**SOP**)
-* Currently you can try everything from a web interface.
+* Currently you can try everything from a web interface. (**The console, becomes a preview of the logs and actions**)
 * Registration of victims, requests among other data are obtained in real time.
 * If you get more information from a person behind a computer, you can generate a more direct and sophisticated attack.
 Trape was used at some point to track down criminals and know their **behavior**.
 * You can do real time phishing attacks
 * Simple hooking attacks
+* Mapping
+* Important details of the objective
+* Capturing credentials

 How to use it
 -------